Tacita Dean: Film

 In 2000, Dean was awarded a one-year German Academic Exchange Service (DAAD) scholarship to Berlin, where she moved that year with her partner, artist Mathew Hale.
 She devoted attention to the architecture and cultural history of Germany, making films of such iconic structure as the Palast der Republik.
 Fernsehturm, is a 44-minute film set in the revolving cafe of the East Berlin television tower, completed in 1969 on Alexanderplatz.
 Other projects have concerned important figures in post-war German cultural history, such as W. G. Sebald and Joseph Beuys.

-Recent films capture important artists and thinkers of the last fifty years and feature Mario Merz, Merce Cunningham, Leo Steinberg, Julie Mehretu, Claes Oldenburg, and Cy Twombly.
+Recent films are about artists and thinkers of the last fifty years and feature Mario Merz, Merce Cunningham, Leo Steinberg, Julie Mehretu, Claes Oldenburg, and Cy Twombly.
 For example, Craneway Event (2008) is a film about Cunningham working on something with his dancers over three afternoons on site.

-In 2006, Dean shot Kodak, a movie in a Kodak factory in eastern France — the last one in Europe to produce 16-mm film stock.
+In 2006, Dean shot Kodak, a movie in a Kodak factory in eastern France – the last one in Europe to produce 16-mm film stock.
 A few weeks after she visited, it closed for good.

 In 2013, Dean exhibited JG, a 26-minute 35 mm film in colour and black and white at the Frith Street Gallery in London.
 The film returns to Dean's fascination with the famous land artwork Spiral Jetty by Robert Smithson and her friendship with the science-fiction writer J. G. Ballard.
 During the film, the viewer also hears excerpts from the writings and correspondence of Ballard as well as of Smithson, all read by actor Jim Broadbent.

 Photography and painting

-In 2001 Dean published Floh, a book in two parts that used found photographs from the flea markets of Europe and America.
+In 2001 Dean published Floh ("flea" in German), a book in two parts that used found photographs from the flea markets of Europe and America.
 Dean said of Floh: "I do not want to give these images explanations: descriptions by the finder about how and where they were found, or guesses as to what stories they might or might not tell.
 I want them to keep the silence of the fleamarket; the silence they had when I found them; the silence of the lost object."
-Similarly, in 2002 Dean created Czech Photos (1991-2002), a series of over 326 unedited photographs presented in a box for intimate engagement.
+Similarly, in 2002 Dean created Czech Photos (1991–2002), a series of over 326 unedited photographs presented in a box for intimate engagement.
 The black and white photographs show a city in the moments before radical change, already somehow out of date the second they were taken.
-Washington Cathedral (2002) is a series of more than 130 found postcards from the first half of the last century showing various imagined versions of the cathedral in Washington, DC before it was completed.
+Washington Cathedral (2002) is a series of more than 130 found postcards from the first half of the last century showing various imagined versions of the cathedral in Washington, D.C. before it was completed.
 Palindrome is a newspaper project celebrating the palindromic date 20.02 2002, which was inspired by numbers painted by Marcel Broodthaers on a beam in his studio.
 In 2005, Dean began work on a series of found postcards of trees, which she transformed by painting out all the background detail with white gouache.